-The Oakley Mod 5 MIPS Helmet is a unique, stylish piece of equipment that provides a strong, customizable fit at the cost of a little extra weight.
+This is my review of the Oakley Mod 5 MIPS Helmet.
+In my opinion, it is a unique, stylish piece of equipment that provides a strong, customizable fit at the cost of a little extra weight.

 - Best for: Skiers looking for a modern helmet with a different look.
 A solid choice for both calm and turbulent conditions.

 - Pros: This helmet can be fit to just about any goggle, regardless of its size.
 It also has a stylish, modern look that’s visually appealing.
 The venting system is cutting edge and enables excellent air flow.

 - Cons: The helmet is a bit heavy, and the fit could be a bit more snug.